cloud-native-toolkit/site-operator-guide/docs/getting-started/setup.md

 # Setup you learning and development environment

-!!! todo
-    complete this section

 The automation used within the toolkit uses a number of open source tools and utilities.
-To avoid issues with different operating systems, command line interpreters (shells) and versions of the various tools, it is recommended that a container or virtual machine is used, so there is a know working environment for the automation to run in.
+To avoid issues with different operating systems, command line interpreters (shells) and versions of the various tools, it is recommended that a container or virtual machine is used, so you will have a verified working environment for the automation to run in.

 Some of the tools used are: